freenas/freenas-docs/userguide/sharing.rst

 Creating Authenticated and Time Machine Shares
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-macOS includes the Time Machine application which can be used to
+macOS includes the Time Machine feature which can be used to perform
-schedule automatic backups.
-In this configuration example, a Time
+automatic back ups.
+In this configuration example, a Time Machine user
-Machine user will be configured to backup to an AFP share on a
+is configured to back up to an AFP share on a %brand% system.
+The
-%brand% system.
-Creating a separate Time Machine
-share for each user that will be using Time Machine to backup their
-macOS system to %brand% is recommended.
-The process for creating an
-authenticated share for a user is the same as creating a Time Machine
+process for creating an authenticated share for a user is the same as
-share for that user.
+creating a Time Machine share for that user.

 Before creating a Time Machine or authenticated share, go to
 :menuselection:`Storage --> Pools` to make a dataset for the share.